Tonsil stones are unpleasant. But can you use a water flosser for tonsil stones removal at home, or do you really need to see the dentist?

 Waterpiks or other water flossers can be a good approach to get rid of tonsil stones.
 You should be very cautious, though, as a high-pressure water stream can be harmful to the tonsil's delicate tissue.

 We recommend the Waterpik Aquarius WP-660 for removing tonsil stones because this device has a low-pressure setting of just 10 PSI.
-On the other hand, it’s a powerful device with a large reservoir to assist you in your everyday dental hygiene regimen for preventing tonsil stones in the future.
+Furthermore, it’s a powerful device with a large reservoir to assist you in your everyday dental hygiene regimen for preventing tonsil stones in the future.

 Everyone's conditions are different, though, and if you didn't have success removing your tonsil stones with a Waterpik, make sure to consult a doctor.